Scientific and Spiritual Dimensions of Climate Change

-In this case, it is recommended to cover the basics of climate change with a video as this is most time efficient.
-Choose one of the two films suggested below.
-Either one provides a brief summary of classes 2,3,4, and 8, introducing the causes and impacts of climate change.
+In this case, it is recommended to cover the basics of climate change with a video as this is most time efficient, for example Earth the Operator's Manual.
+It provides a brief summary of classes 2,3,4, and 8, introducing the causes and impacts of climate change.
 Make sure to watch the film before studying the materials of classes 5, 7, and 9 about the spiritual and ethical dimensions of climate change.

 “Dire Predictions – Understanding Global Warming”, the illustrated guide to the findings of the IPCC (Intergovernmental Panel on Climate Change) by Michael E. Mann and Lee R. Kump, DK Publishing Inc. New York, NY, 2008.
 A very accessible book with helpful illustrations and graphics

 ”Eaarth: Making a Life on a Tough New Planet” by Bill McKibben, Times Books; First Edition (April 13, 2010), a clear analysis of the present climate crisis, suggests valuable community based solutions.

 "Down to the Wire - Confronting Climate Collapse" by David W. Orr, 2009, Oxford University Press.
 This book provides illuminating insights to the climate crisis.
 If you enjoy reading the writings of Shoghi Effendi, you will enjoy this book as well.

 "World on the Edge: How to Prevent Environmental and Economic Collapse" by Lester Brown, Earth Policy Institute, W. W. Norton & Company (January 6, 2011), available for free download at http://www.earth-policy.org/images/uploads/book_files/wotebook.pdf This book is a treasury of up-to-date data on the state of the world’s ecosystems and of its people, and provides very practical solutions.